Sussex Law Clinics

 Our students, working with academic staff and a seasoned practitioner from Covington & Burling, advise on a range of business-related issues, from safeguarding, equal opportunities and privacy, to charities governance, employment law and commercial contracts.
 You will be tasked with a variety of projects, such as redrafting contracts, advising on clauses and drawing up anti-discriminatory practice agreements.
 This clinic provides a niche in-house lawyer experience that is well suited for students that are passionate about the arts and entertainment industry, and who want to gain frontline business law experience working with no-for-profit corporate clients.

 Sport in the UK is heavily reliant on coaches who are often unqualified and act on a voluntary basis.
-These coaches have reported a lack of accessible support and advice when faced with legal challenges.
-The Sports Law Clinic, working in collaboration with UK Coaching, is the very first of its kind to provide free legal advice to amateur and professional sports coaches across the UK, including e-coaches.
+Feedback from these coaches reports a lack of accessible support and advice when faced with legal challenges.
+The Sports Law Clinic, working in collaboration with UK Coaching and other relevant bodies, is the very first of its kind to provide free legal advice to amateur and professional sports coaches across the UK, including coaches working in the area of e-sports.

 As a collaboration between final year students, academic staff and experienced sports law practitioners, our Sports Law clinic advises coaches on a range of legal issues including civil and criminal law disputes, safeguarding, employment law, commercial contracts, charities governance and disputes with national sports organisations.
-Individual enquiries from members of the public will be managed in a similar way to our other clinics; you’ll work in pairs to review and research the client’s issue, engage with the interview process and draft the letters of advice, all under the supervision of our experienced practitioner partners.
-You will also undertake research tasks in conjunction with UK Coaching, to produce and develop bespoke content and materials that are widely disseminated and utilised for the purposes of coach education, training and support, raising awareness of relevant legal matters.
+You will primarily undertake research tasks in conjunction with UK Coaching and other relevant bodies, to produce and develop bespoke content and materials that are widely disseminated and utilised for the purposes of coach education, training and support, and the raising of awareness of relevant legal matters.
+The potential for a limited number of individual enquiries received from members of the public will be managed in a similar way to our other clinics; you’ll work in pairs to review and research the client’s issue, engage with the interview process and draft the letters of advice, all under the supervision of our experienced practitioner partners.

-The clinic provides a crucial service to coaches nationally both in considering their individual legal problems and proactively considering potential issues around incumbent responsibilities before they arise.
-Further, the clinic gives you the opportunity to develop and exercise transferrable inter-personal and client interviewing skills in the area of sports law.
-This clinic is of particular interest to students with a passion and enthusiasm for sport, who want some direct sports law experience.
+The clinic provides a crucial service to coaches nationally both in proactively considering potential issues around incumbent responsibilities before they arise and, subject to enquiries, considering individual legal problems.
+The clinic aims to give you the opportunity to develop and exercise transferrable inter-personal and client interviewing skills.
+This clinic is of particular interest to students with a passion and enthusiasm for sport.
 You are required to also take Sports Law 1 as an option in the final year.

 StreetLaw is a conceptual approach wherein law students provide interactive legal education to community groups, charities, schools and similar organisations.
 Unlike those clinics which receive enquiries from individual members of the public around a legal problem they face, you will design, produce and deliver essential, accessible information based on the legal rights or issues established in a scoping meeting.
 Such delivery will be tailored to the client and may take the form of group sessions, technology-based approaches e.g. videos, podcasts or blogs, information packs, or other suitable forms.
 Past topics have included starting a business, interaction with the criminal justice system (including mock trials), human rights/protest law, and young people’s rights in employment.